Importing to models

 In this example, if a user already exists, only "name" and "role" columns will be updated.

-# Skipping rows
+# Skipping duplicate rows

 In case you want to skip a row, you can return null.